-We intend to use each story and all data collected to tell the larger story of textile culture in the South, as it truly was—in order to create a future for the industry based on mutual success.
+We share stories and collect data to tell the larger story of textile culture in the South, and to create a future for the industry based on mutual success.

-We will work with organizations who have similar goals and visions and who have relevant information toward our project.
+We will work with organization that share our goals and visions and can help further our project.

-We are proud of our region but are well aware of the pain that surrounds the research we are undertaking.
+We are proud of our region but aware of the pain that surrounds the research we undertake.
 It is our responsibility to tell all truths, not just the convenient ones.

 Community Events and counting

 We seek your support in growing Project Threadways and offer a variety of sponsorship levels and benefits for individuals and businesses.
 To learn more about these opportunities, contact firstname.lastname@example.org or click the button below to give.